Facely1er/cybercorrect-complete-privacy/PRODUCTION_READINESS_ASSESSMENT.md

 ## Executive Summary

-The PrivacyCorrect platform is a comprehensive React/TypeScript-based privacy compliance application with 110+ source files and ~6,550 lines of code.
+The CyberCorrect Privacy Platform platform is a comprehensive React/TypeScript-based privacy compliance application with 110+ source files and ~6,550 lines of code.
 The application successfully builds and has strong security foundations, but requires minor fixes before production deployment.

 **Quick Stats:**
 - ✅ Build: **SUCCESS** (5.66s build time)